I’m having trouble aligning my cartridge, why does each tool seem to give a different result?

 This is a really good question, variations of which I hear a lot.
 Let’s look at this in a little more detail, and bear with me as there’s a bit to unpack with this one.

-Cartridge alignment is a technical process, but a relatively straightforward one, once you understand it and how to do it.
-There’s not a lot of room for opinion here, it’s all about understanding geometry and how to accurately measure and set things up.
-I’ve written more about the key parameters involved in cartridge and tonearm set-up too, so check that out.
+Cartridge alignment is a technical process, but a relatively straightforward one, once you understand it.
+There’s not a lot of room for opinion, it’s all about understanding geometry and some technical aspects of how to accurately measure and set things up.
+I’ve written more about the key parameters involved in cartridge and tonearm set-up, so check that out.

 Rabbit Holes

-Once you get into turntables and vinyl, you can potentially enter one of many rabbit holes from where it can be hard to re-emerge, without help.
-We provide that help, of course.
-The internet is broadly problematic in the sense that the Dunning-Kruger effect causes people to over-rate their level of understanding of topics they don’t realise they understand very little about.
+Once you enter the world of turntables and vinyl, you can go down one of many rabbit holes from where it can be hard to re-emerge.
+The Dunning-Kruger effect causes people to over-rate their level of understanding of topics they don’t realise they understand very little about.
 This gives us the classic: “A little knowledge is a dangerous thing”, “You don’t know what you don’t know”, the Darwin Awards, etc.

-I have a lifetime science background and I’m interested in the science of audio and applying it to this wonderful hobby, because it always yields the best results.
-One thing you’ll never see is me saying that I know better than the designers or engineers who created this equipment.
+I’m interested in the science of audio and have been applying it to this wonderful hobby for decades because it always yields the best results.
+One thing you’ll never hear or read is me saying that I know better than the designers or engineers who created this equipment.
 Liquid Audio is trusted by those who value factual information, informed by experience and education.

-On that note let me leave you with this fact: Out of maybe 1000 or more turntables that I’ve worked on over the years, only a handful have been correctly set up, including many direct from retailers.
-Every deck that left here however left perfectly set up.
-I don’t mean close or nearly right, I mean spot-on, per the manufacturer’s specifications.
+Out of maybe 1000 or more turntables I’ve worked on over the years, only a handful have been correctly set up, including many direct from retailers.
+Every turntable that leaves my workshop is perfectly set up, per the manufacturer’s specifications.
+Any deviation will be for a specific reason, like that the predicted resonant frequency of a cartridge/tonearm combination measured differently from what the math predicated for example.
 Very few can make that claim.

 Manufacturer-Specified Alignments